BenjaminElifLarsen/SagaPratice/README.md

 The mock base repository and mock contextes were quickly programmed as they were not the main focus on this project and they are fairly rough.

+Regarding expection handling, expection throwing, and such, these are not really been implemented yet as the focus is on learning new competencies.

 ### Comment Design